chsanford/blog/_posts/2021-07-04-candidacy-overview.md

-Classical learning theory offers several tools (like VC dimension and Rademacher complexity) to quantify the complexity of a model and provide guarantees about how well we expect a model to perform.
+Classical learning theory offers several tools (like [VC-dimension](https://en.wikipedia.org/wiki/Vapnik%E2%80%93Chervonenkis_dimension){:target="_blank"} and [Rademacher complexity](https://en.wikipedia.org/wiki/Rademacher_complexity){:target="_blank"}) to quantify the complexity of a model and provide guarantees about how well we expect a model to perform.
 Based on this theory, _over-parameterized models_ (which have $$p \gg n$$) are expected to be the in the Very Bad second regime, with lots of overfitting and a very large generalization error.
 However, models of this form often perform much better than this theory anticipates.
 As a result, there's a push to develop new theory that better captures what happens when we have more parameters than samples.